Board of Directors

 Catherine Austin FITTS

-Catherine is the president of Solari, Inc., publisher of the Solari Report, and managing member of Solari Investment Screens, LLC.
-Catherine served as managing director and member of the board of directors of the Wall Street investment bank Dillon, Read & Co.
-Inc., as Assistant Secretary of Housing and Federal Housing Commissioner at the United States Department of Housing and Urban Development in the first Bush Administration, and was the president of Hamilton Securities Group, Inc. Catherine has designed and closed over $25 billion of transactions and investments to-date and has led portfolio and investment strategy for $300 billion of financial assets and liabilities.
+Catherine is President of Solari, Inc, publisher of the Solari Report information service and Managing Member of Solari Investment Advisory Services, LLC.
+Previously, Catherine Austin Fitts was Managing Director and a member of the Board of Directors of Wall Street Investment Bank Dillon, Read & Co.
+Inc. and has served as Assistant Secretary of Housing and Federal Housing Commissioner at the U.S. Department of Housing and Urban Development under President George H.W.
+Bush.
+She was also President of Hamilton Securities Group, Inc. Catherine, there prepared and closed over $25 billion in transactions and investments, and led the portfolio and investment strategy for $300 billion in financial assets and liabilities.

-Catherine graduated from the University of Pennsylvania (BA), the Wharton School (MBA) and studied Mandarin Chinese at the Chinese University of Hong Kong.
+Catherine Austin Fitts is a graduate of the University of Pennsylvania (BA) and the Wharton School (MBA) and studied Mandarin Chinese at the Chinese University of Hong Kong.
 She blogs for the Solari Report at solari.com.

 Orsolya Györffy